§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-In a VPR, each participant account has a corresponding trust deposit.
+In a VPR, each account is associated with a trust deposit.

 This section is non-normative.